-Papoutsakia or Greek stuffed eggplants is a well-known dish of every Greek childhood.
-The name itself is attractive to kids.
-It means small shoes.
-The tradition of stuffing vegetables in Greece is long and you’ll be surprised with the number of different recipes.
+Papoutsakia or Greek stuffed eggplants is a well-known dish that brings childhood memories.
+The name itself is attractive to kids because it literally means small shoes.
+The tradition of stuffing vegetables in Greece is long and you’ll be surprised by the number of different recipes.
 Everything that can be stuffed, we stuff!
 From tomato, zucchini, peppers, cabbage, eggplant to calamari, squids, fish, meat, and even cheese!
 We just play with the ingredients, spices and of course, the preparation method.

-Melitzanes papoutsakia (Greek stuffed eggplant) is a Greek dish which receives its name from the resemblance of its shape with little shoes.
+Melitzanes papoutsakia (Greek stuffed eggplant) is a Greek dish which receives its name from the resemblance to little shoes.

 Gemista – the Greek word for stuffed

 Gemista comes in all different forms and shapes.
 The most famous Gemista dish includes stuffed vegetables, covered in red tomato sauce, olive oil and roasted for at least an hour in the oven.
 But there’s something I have to point out here!
 I don’t like the original Greek version!
 Why?
 Because, somehow in the past 20-30 years, they excluded the meat and started making predominantly rice and vegetable mixture.

 Rice, unknown to Greeks some 70 years ago